-The HERITAGE is a mechanism that allows for the creation of new classes based on existing classes.
-This facilitates code reuse and the organization of classes in hierarchies.
+INHERITANCE is a mechanism that allows for the creation of new classes based on existing classes.
+This facilitates code reuse and the organization of classes into hierarchies.

-In this context, “inheriting” means that classes (or types) have some of the characteristics of the classes they inherit from.
-Just like in biological sense 👪.
+In this context, “inheriting” means that classes (or types) have available some of the characteristics of those they inherit from.
+Like in the biological sense 👪.

 Inheritance: This child has inherited the same hair as their mother!